 - At the end of the academic year, each fellow will present their work to affiliated Center for Neuroscience & Society faculty and scholars at a final dinner and discussion celebration.

-The CNS Undergraduate Fellowship is designed to enhance your undergraduate education with a time commitment akin to a club or society membership, not a course.
+The CNS Undergraduate Fellowship is designed to enhance your undergraduate education with a time commitment akin to a club or society membership.
 Expected involvement is 3-5 hours per week.
-This time would include meetings with faculty/visitors, project meetings, research, and other activities.
-The goal of the CNS Undergraduate Fellows Program is to complement students’ existing academic experiences at Penn by adding another element of interactive learning.
+This time includes meetings with faculty/visitors, project meetings, and other activities.
+The goal of the program is to complement students’ existing academic experiences at Penn by adding another element of interactive learning.
 Becoming an Undergraduate Fellow is a one-year commitment with potential to renew based on your performance in the program and continued interest.

 To apply, fill out the online form at http://bit.ly/CNSapplyUF2018/.